operator-framework/community-operators/docs/operator-ci-yaml.md

 Every version will be replaced by next higher version according semantic versioning.

 ### Restrictions
 Contributor can decide, if `semver-mode` or `replaces-mode` mode will be used for a specific operator.
 By default, `replaces-mode` is activated, when `ci.yaml` file is present and contains `updateGraph: replaces-mode`.
-When a contributor decides to switch and use `semver-mode`, it will be specified in `ci.yaml` file or the file will be missing.
+When a contributor decides to switch and use `semver-mode`, it will be specified in `ci.yaml` file or the key `updateGraph` will be missing.

 ### Example
 ```